 - 1. Install the engine undercover into position as outlined in the following steps. - a.
 Pull the center of the small plastic clip out. - b.
 Hold the engine undercover into position. - c.
-Insert the clip through the undercover into the - 8-12 Maintenance and do-it-yourself hole in the frame, then push the center of the clip in to lock the clip in place.
+Insert the clip through the undercover into the hole in the frame, then push the center of the clip in to lock the clip in place.